abs-tudelft/vhdmmio/doc/md/axi.md

  - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and driven by the incoming interrupt signal.

 This key is optional unless required by context.
 If not specified, the default value (`null`) is used.

+## `bus-flatten`

+This key specifies whether records or flattened signals are desired for the bus interface.
+Note that `flatten` (defined [here](interfaceconfig.md#flatten)) should also be set to `yes` to make this work.

+The following values are supported:

+ - `no` (default): the bus is not flattened; the records from `vhdmmio_pkg.vhd` are used.

+ - `yes`: the bus is flattened; the standard AXI4-lite signal names are used.

+This key is optional unless required by context.
+If not specified, the default value (`no`) is used.